Chapter 11:

 “Mom, who are you talking to?”
 Hiro heard Johnny say from the phone.

-Rapid footsteps could be heard getting louder and louder.
-It was clear that more than one person was fast approaching.
+Rapid footsteps got louder and louder.
+It was clear they came from more than just one person.

 “H-Hey!
 What are you doing?”
 Granny Jay yelled.
 “Give it back!”